BardicDefense/purple-hack/README.md

 ## Buy Equipment

-Roll 8d6 and multiply the number by 10.
+Roll 6d6 and multiply the number by 10.
 That’s your starting silver pieces (sp).
+See the [equipment](#armor-weapons-and-equipment) list for things to buy.

 We’re using “item slot” encumbrance.
 The following base gear is automatically added to your character for free and does not count against your slots: